This advice applies to

 - refund any credits you have built up when you ask them to, although your supplier can refuse this if they think you might have problems paying the bills in the future

-Your payments are also covered by the direct debit guarantee.
+Your payments are covered by the direct debit guarantee.
 This means you should be told at least ten working days before the money is taken from your account.
 If you are not told either in writing or when you receive your bill, you can complain and ask for compensation from your bank.
 Any money taken in error should also be refunded immediately.

 If you have any complaints about paying for your energy bills by direct debit, you should contact your supplier.